Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 **Code blocks and Scopes:**

-Any use of `{` and `}` with code statements inside, as seen with constructs like `if`, `while`, etc., is called a code block.
+Any use of `{` and `}` with code statements inside, as seen with constructs like `if`, `while`, etc., is called a **code block**.
+Please note this excludes use of `{` and `}` for sets and maps.
-Each code block has its own scope, which is a defined range where variables defined via `var` are valid.
+Each code block has its own **scope**, which is a construct that keeps track of the variables that exist and under which name.

 **Lifetime of local variables:**

-A `var` statement inside a code block adds a variable to its block's scope, and may only be used from inside that code block from statements *after* the declaration, as well as nested inner blocks after the declaration (since they inherit the contents of their parent blocks' scopes at that point in the file).
+A `var` statement inside a code block *declares* a variable in its block's scope.
+This means it will now be known under that name.
+Declaring a variable therefore makes it available for any follow-up statements or nested blocks inside that same block, via identifiers that refer to the variable's name.

+Generally, inner code blocks *inherit their parent block's scope contents* as present at their point in the file.
+This is why variables can be accessed from nested inner blocks, but no longer after the block where they were declared ends.

-A variable can be re-declared with the same name inside a nested block's scope.
-This is allowed, but not recommended since it can make it less obvious what an identifier refers to.
+A variable can be re-declared, so-called **shadowing**, with the same name inside a nested block's scope.
+This is allowed, but not recommended since it can make it less obvious to the programmer what an identifier refers to.
+Shadowing inside the same scope, however, is forbidden.

+A variable can be declared outside of any function or code block at the top level, making it a **global variable**.
+It is then available to all functions and scopes in the file, no matter if they come before or after.
+It is recommended to use these sparingly.

-**When a variable's data is freed from memory:**
+**When a variable's value is freed from memory / Garbage Collection:**

-As soon as a variable with a data type that is always passed by value (see [section above on data types](#datatypes)) goes out of scope, that is execution leaves the code block where it was defined, it will cease to exist immediately.
+**By-value values:** As soon as a variable with a data type that is always passed by value (see [section above on data types](#datatypes)) goes out of scope, that is execution leaves the code block where it was defined, it may cease to exist immediately and at the latest when the function returns or the variable's value is explicitly overridden.

-As soon as a variable with a data type passed by reference goes out of scope, the reference to the underlying data object is removed.
+**By-reference values:** As soon as a variable with a data type passed by reference goes out of scope, the reference to the underlying value may be decreased immediately, and will be decreased at the latest once the function returns or the variable's value is explicitly overridden.
-However, the underlying data object may continue to exist if it was passed by reference to other places that still hold a reference.
-Such a reference might also be stored inside a class object instance's var attribute, as long as that object instance is still held in a variable itself.

-**Implementation detail:** Variable types passed by reference might generally linger in memory for a while longer, because e.g. object instances might refer each other in a cycle.
-Therefore, identifying abandoned cyclic clusters can be a non-trivial task done by the garbage collector.
-However, all such clusters will be freed from memory *eventually*.
+However, the underlying referenced value will continue to exist as long as other references are still being held.
+Once it is finally being fully disposed of, if the value is a class object instance with an `on_destroy` function attribute then that function will be run right before final destruction.

+**Cyclic references:** As a special case, value types passed by reference may linger in memory for longer even when no longer referenced if they were part of a reference cycle, or a longer chain of references.
+For performance reasons, cyclic clusters and longer chains are handled by the garbage collector which only runs occasionally.
+However, all such cyclic references will be freed from memory *eventually*, but with no guarantees regarding the time frame.
+Many realtime minutes of lingering are not considered unusual.

 **Global variables:**